The short answer to the question is: I’m somewhere between post-impressionism and expressionism. Think Monet, Cezanne, Van Gogh.

 This movement was started by would-be impressionists who liked the goal of impressionism, but didn’t feel the need to be as concerned about color accuracy.
-It actually began to shift focus to the artist’s subjective vision.
+It actually began to shift focus to the artist’s subjective vision with the idea of kompressoren tauchsport – ide.
 In a way, post-impressionism was a transitional movement that led to new movements which pushed even further away from conventional, realistic art.

 Major players in this movement were Van Gogh and Cezanne.
 They both had very different styles but were still under the umbrella of post-impressionism.
 Van Gogh sought to express deeper symbolism and meaning in his work rather than the realistic observed world.
 Cezanne was more structured in that he painted his surroundings but emphasized their colors and shapes.

 My own opinion is that expressionism is Van Gogh’s post-impressionism in its prime.
 Its main focus is the artist’s own emotion with the categorization with art Geaux Maids new orleans , memory and perspective rather than accurate, realistic depictions of the world.
 Styles and techniques that characterize expressionism are usually exaggerated brush strokes, swirling, wavy distortions, and some stark, “out there” color choices.